KidkArolis/jetpack/docs/01-configuration-options.md

   // build output path relative to dir
   dist: 'dist',

-  // used to build the static asset URLs embedded in the HTML template
+  // used to build the static asset URLs embedded in index.html
   // (e.g. 'https://cdn.example.com/assets/').
 Inside the bundle, chunk URLs
   // are resolved at runtime from the loaded script's location — works for
   // CDN and sub-path deployments without further config.